keithalewis/math/opm.md

 any trading occurs.

-For example, a zero coupon bond has an initial price/discount and pays a unit cash flow at temination.
+For example, a zero coupon bond has an initial price/discount and pays a unit cash flow at termination.
 If you are uncomfortable using cash flows $C$ instead of prices $X$ when the instrument is a stock, $C$ may be interpreted as the firm's liquidation value